fabhed/validator-endpoint/docs/docker.md

 # Validator Endpoint with Docker

-This guide will walk you through the process of setting up and running the Validator Endpoint using Docker Compose.
+This guide will walk you through the process of setting up and running the Validator Endpoint using Docker.
+This is preferrable if you don't want to bother installing the correct python version or redis, as all of this is pre-configured in our Dockerfile.
+It will however require you to start a shell within the docker container to be able to use the `btvep` cli.

 ## Install Docker